Heart Disease Awareness Medical ID Bracelet

 Blood thinners: Coumadin, Warfarin, Xarelto and Plavix are especially critical due to possible internal bleeding.

-Heart transplants present complex conditions with immunosuppressant drugs that can react to emergency meds.
+Heart transplants (TX) present complex conditions with immunosuppressant drugs that can react to emergency meds.

 Special conditions: AFIB, CABG, CHF, LBBB, and damaged Pacemakers, etc. require specific warnings.

 No MRI must be on the ID tag if you have an older pacemaker.
 You can say "PACEMAKER-NO MRI"

 New Scanable Pacemakers have restricted MRI's.
 These pacemakers must be turned off and then be scanned at a much lower power level.
 You also need to have the manufacturer and model number on the ID tag.
 "MRI-PACEMAKER"